ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 reading a proof.
 Prefer the town paper
 to any other — sub-scribe immediately
 for it and pay in advance.— American
-Paper, Wild Flow ehs.— Amongst the grea
+Paper, Wild Flow ehs.— Amongst the great
 </td></tr></table>

 ---